-Looking closer there were signs all over the hull staring me in the face and I had no idea of their significance of, so I went to find out.
+Looking closer there were signs all over the hull staring me in the face.
+I had no idea of their significance, so I went to find out.

 That key shape symbol, or a bottle lying down as some see it as, shows where the ship’s stabilisers are.
-These are arms deployed in rougher seas to help keep the ship more stable and comfortable.
+These are arms deployed in rougher seas to help keep the ship more stable.

 The C-shaped symbol with a line going upwards near front of the bow warns that the ship has a bow bulb.
 This is the chunky bulbous area protruding in front of the bow.
 It’s just at the waterline and helps the ship push through the seas more efficiently.

 There’s a circle with a cross through showing where the bow thrusters are.
-These are sideways-pointing thrusters a ship uses to pushing away from or get close to the dock or for maneuvering at slow speed.
+These are sideways-pointing thrusters a ship uses to push away from, or get close to, the dock or for maneuvering at slow speed.

 I noticed numbers running up the hull of the ship and going under the waterline.
-This I now know is known as the draught scale and shows how deep the very bottom of hull is in the water.
+This is known as the draught scale and shows how deep the very bottom of hull is in the water.

-Though, of course, there is now modern technology in the bridge telling them that.
+Though, of course, there is now modern technology on the bridge telling them that.

 Another thing I saw in port, which I noticed in my early cruising days on Queen Elizabeth in Bergen are circular wooden discs placed towards the end of the ropes tying the ship up in ports.

-I realised how important they were on my Ponant Antarctica cruise in 2021, where it was explained rats had been brought by ships by whaling ships to South Georgia and had devastated much of the birdlife by eating their eggs and chicks.
+I realised how important they were on my Ponant Antarctica cruise in 2021. it was explained that rats had been brought by whaling ships to South Georgia and had devastated much of the birdlife.
+Eating their eggs and chicks.
 Millions of dollars had to be spent to eradicate them.

-While these signs and symbols are hiding things within the hull, inside there are also signs staring us in the face that hide something huge.
+While these signs and symbols are hiding things within the hull, inside there are also signs that hide something huge.

 Hidden Deep Within

-You also, like me look at deck plans and focus on the brightly-coloured areas showing our cabins, bars, lounges, dining room, restaurants, theatre, casino, and pool decks, not noticing or dwelling on the blank white spaces, their significance nor the fact that there are missing decks.
+You’ll also, like me, look at deck plans and focus on the brightly-coloured areas.
+Showing our cabins, bars, lounges, dining room, restaurants, theatre, casino, and pool decks.
+Not noticing or dwelling on the blank white spaces, their significance nor the fact that there are missing decks.
 Often those plans start at deck 3 or 4.

 They hide another whole world, a ship within a ship.

 The passenger part of the ship is an outer case for a whole other ship hidden within.
-A vast and sprawling ship too.
+A vast and sprawling environment.

-On Ultra-luxury lines like Seabourn and Silversea, there almost as many crew as passengers sleeping, eating, and living inside that ship inside the ship we inhabit.
+On Ultra-luxury lines like Seabourn and Silversea, there are almost as many crew as passengers sleeping, eating, and living inside that ship.
+Inside the very ship we inhabit.

-It has cabins, crew bars, fitness centres, restaurants and galley serving different menus for multiple nationalities, medical facilities, open deck areas and even pools and hot tubs.
+There are cabins, crew bars, fitness centres, restaurants and galley serving different menus for multiple nationalities.
+Medical facilities, open deck areas and even pools and hot tubs.

-Within that hidden ship are what crew on American ships call the I-95, on British ships call the M1, is a long passageway running the length of the ship.
-It is designed to be the efficient and quickest way for crew to get to and from where they are working and transporting goods from storage areas to the galley.
+Within that hidden ship are what crew on American ships call the I-95, on British ships it’s the M1.
+This is a long passageway running the length of the ship.
+It is designed to be the efficient and quickest way for crew to get to and from where they are working.
+This is also quicker for transporting goods from storage areas to the galley.